LutherCS/ads-class-pub/src/projects/dice/description.md

 # Alea iacta est

 Implement classes Die, FrozenDie, and Cup.
-Your program must be properly formatted (use pylint) and  pass all the tests provided (use pytest).
+Your program must be properly formatted (use black and pylint) and pass all the tests provided (use pytest).

 1. `Die`: Assign random value (out of the list of `possible_values`) to `self._value` in the `__init__`.
 1. `Die`: Implement *property* `value` using getter and setter.